 “The American people have waited 57 years for a national memorial to Abraham Lincoln,” said Taft, head of the Lincoln Memorial Commission, in his opening comments.
 “Those years have faded the figures of his contemporaries, and he stands grandly alone.
 His life and character in the calmer and juster vista of half a century inspire a higher conception of what is suitable to commemorate him.”

 The long-delayed memorial honored a man nicknamed the “Great Emancipator” for his efforts to expand rights for African Americans—but as the ceremony underscored, the United States’ racial divide remained a pressing problem.
-At the ceremony, a white marine forced Black attendees into a segregated seating area; ahead of the dedication, Taft also asked Moton, the only Black speaker at the event, to drastically rewrite his speech to avoid spreading “propaganda” about the work still needed to achieve Lincoln’s vision of equality.
+At the ceremony, a white marine forced Black attendees into a segregated seating area.
+(A number of Black Civil War veterans participated in a ceremonial exercise and sat alongside their white peers in a reserved section of the audience, but they were the exception to the rule.)
+Ahead of the dedication, Taft also asked Moton, the only Black speaker at the event, to drastically rewrite his speech to avoid spreading “propaganda” about the work still needed to achieve Lincoln’s vision of equality.

 “[The dedication] was a microcosm of the strained race relations of its day, marked by the rhetoric of good intentions and the behavior of bigotry,” writes Christopher A. Thomas in The Lincoln Memorial and American Life.